Definition and Examples of Capital Goods

-The Census Department measures both orders and shipments.
-The latter usually show up in that quarter's gross domestic product estimate.
+The Census Bureau measures both orders and shipments.
+The latter show up in that quarter's gross domestic product (GDP) estimate.
 Orders don't show up until later, when the goods are manufactured and shipped.

-Capital Goods Versus Consumer Goods
+Capital Goods vs. Consumer Goods

 Unlike capital goods, consumer goods are not used to create other products.